 No emoluments were paid by the Group to the five highest paid individuals as an inducement to join or upon joining the Group or as compensation for loss of office for both years.

 14. DISTRIBUTIONS

-The Board of Director does not recommend the payment of a dividend for the year ended 31 March 2021 (2020: nil).
+The board of director of the Company does not recommend the payment of a dividend for the year ended 31 March 2022 (2021: nil).

 15. LOSS PER SHARE

 (a) Basic loss per share